25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 the IP address for this new domain.
 The client first checks its cache and then, lacking a cached copy, makes a request from a DNS server.
-These requests happen in the background and are not meant to block the rendering of the page.
+These requests happen in the background and are not meant to block the rendering of the page

 The goal of this is that when the foreign IP address is finally needed it will already be in the client cache and will not block the loading of the foreign content.
 Fewer requests result in faster page load times.
-The perception of this is increased on a mobile platform where DNS latency can be greater.
+The perception of this is increased on a mobile platform where DNS latency can be greater

 #### Disable implicit prefetching